Nirosha-Rayee/DigitalLibraryBookManagementSystem/README.md

 **✨ Future Improvements**

-✅ Implement a database (MySQL, PostgreSQL) and use AWS Cloud
+✅ We can implement a database using MySQL.

-✅ Add a Graphical User Interface (GUI)
+✅ We can add a Graphical User Interface (GUI)

-✅ Deploy as a REST API
+✅ Deploy in AWS Cloud.